Ian2020/monica_reminder/README.md

 clearing the backlog before today's run.

 Now we're ready.
-To ensure you get daily reminders schedule a cron job/systemd timer on your host to simply run:
+To ensure you get daily reminders schedule a cron job/systemd service on your host to simply run:

 ```bash
 # Choose: